ryanwhite04/cits3007.github.io/assets/labs/lab02.md

 and elements of `argv` (like `argv[0]` and `argv[1]`) at various points in the program.

 What is the effect of the two statements we listed above?
+Why would we use them?